Put the WE in 2023 -- Donate to our Annual Fund!

 A person should seek help when behaviors and emotions are impacting ability to function across settings, such as, at school, home or work.

 Finding a provider is the first step toward getting help for mental health concerns.
 You can reach out to friends and family, religious personnel, insurance companies, an Employee Assistance Program (EAP) or local mental health board to get recommendations.

 When looking for a provider who accepts your insurance, start by calling your medical insurance company.
-Once you have a list of covered providers you can call or look on their website to see if they have training and knowledge working with individuals with ASD.
+Once you have a list of covered providers you can call or look on their website to see if they have training and knowledge working with autistic individuals.
 If you prefer to see a provider who does not accept your insurance ask for their hourly rate and if they offer a sliding fee scale.

 There are many types of providers that are involved in mental health care.
 Many provide counseling, but ONLY psychiatrists, medical doctors and nurse practitioners may prescribe medications.
 Any of the professionals listed below can provide an assessment, diagnosis and ongoing therapy.